franchert/site_tool/README.md

 - Explain process and how to get started using the tool.
 - Figure out a way to not need numbering on directories for ordering purposes within subnav/main nav
 - Print Stylesheets
+- Automatically generate a static "includes" folder to reference stylesheets, javascript, and extermal libraries

 ---